istavrinides/AzureChallenge/README.md

 - The backed has been kept as an Azure SQL Database

 ### Question templates
 To keep the system as customizable as possible, questions are created in the system as templates.
+There are two types of question supported: API-based questions (call Azure-related REST APIs to validate the user's actions) and Multiple Choice questions.
 The following information is required when adding a new Question Template:
 - **Name**
 - **Description**
 - **Targetted Azure Service**: allows for grouping questions